 Popular search terms:

-Published: | Last Updated: August 28, 2024
+Published: | Last Updated: October 18, 2024

-Advocate for improved Alternative Dispute Resolution access for all eligible taxpayers, enhanced data collection and analysis for continuing program improvement, and the reduction of administrative hurdles to taxpayer participation.
+Advocate for improved Alternative Dispute Resolution (ADR) access for all eligible taxpayers, enhanced data collection and analysis for continuing program improvement, and the reduction of administrative hurdles to taxpayer participation.

 Objective 10